Birkenhead Park Cricket Club: Early 20th Century

 It was in that particular year that saw Park celebrate winning the championship again.
-It was a second title success for captain Arthur Cooke who was to take charge of the 1st XI on three separate occasions (1929-1932, 1934-1936 and 1938-1939).
+It was a second title success for captain Arthur Cooke who was to take charge of the 1st XI on three occasions (1929-1932, 1934-1936 and 1938-1939).

-Another standout name from that period was batsman John Rogers who amassed an incredible 1228 runs (in all competitions) at an average of 55.8 during the 1933 season.
+Another standout name from that period was batsman John Rogers who amassed 1228 runs (in all competitions) at an average of 55.8 during the 1933 season.
 This Park record wouldn't be broken until 70 years later.

 1936 would see the club play their first friendly fixture against Tranmere Rovers F.C., a tradition that would carry on until the end of the century.

 The following year saw Park High School student Noel Overend become a member.
 His involvement with Park would make a big difference many years later when he would go on to become the club's most successful captain.

 The first recorded hat-trick from a Park bowler came from M E White who claimed three dismissals in a row in a home win against Ormskirk in 1938.

 1939 saw the cricket season overshadowed by the arrival of World War II, over twenty years since the end of the previous conflict.
 The pavilion was taken over by the military with various club portraits and scorebooks stored away safely.
 During the war, the council decided to remove the railings surrounding the ground as part of the war effort but they were never used as they contained the wrong metal content.